This is unpublished

 • Microbiome

 Fellows begin developing their research interests and plans during “mini-sabbaticals” – two one-week long sessions during the first year of fellowship when they are relieved of clinical duties.
 The purpose of these sessions is to guide fellows as they define their research interests and identify mentors, and to accelerate their development and success in the program.
+Fellows performing clinical and translational research are supported in earning a degree (Master’s or PhD) from the prestigious University of Washington School of Public Health.

 Clinician-Educator Track